 A formulary is a list of prescription drugs may be covered by a PBM or health plan.
 Your formulary provides detailed information on what drugs may be covered, but actual coverage is based on your plan design and whether limitations and requirements have been met.
 Limitations and requirements are noted within the formulary.
 Refer to your plan documents for applicable coverage exclusions.

 Student Formulary* Features

-*Zero Cost Generics program may vary by school or may not be available to certain schools.
+**Zero Cost Drugs program may vary by school or may not be available to certain schools.
 See applicable Student Formulary for more details.
-If there is no “Zero Cost Generics” section included in the Student Formulary applicable to your plan, this program is unavailable.
+If there is no “Zero Cost Drugs” section included in the Student Formulary applicable to your plan, this program is unavailable.